Memory Architecture

 6. Recovery Hardening

-The agent must survive gateway crashes, app restarts, and network failures without losing conversational state or relational context.
-Six structural improvements address this:
+The agent must survive gateway crashes, app restarts, network failures, and long-running plugin load without losing conversational state or flooding the model with repeated scaffolding.
+The first hardening layer protects recovery state:

 MechanismWhat It SolvesImplementation